Tetris: The Soviet 'mind game' that took over the world

 Like many of history's greatest ideas, Tetris came about quite unintentionally.

 Alexey Pajitnov was a software engineer at the Soviet Academy of Sciences in Moscow, tasked with testing a new type of computer, the Electronika 60.
 To do so, he wrote a simple game based on a puzzle from his childhood.
-It would help asses how powerful the computer was -- and provide a bit of fun.
+It would help assess how powerful the computer was -- and provide a bit of fun.

 Little did he know that the resulting game would go on to become one of the greatest, most addictive and most successful of all time.